Direct Access Colonoscopy

 The Cancer Institute NSW will lead the implementation of the Leading Better Value Care (LBVC) Tranche 2 initiative, direct access colonoscopy (DAC).

-What is the direct access colonoscopy initiative?
+What is the Direct Access Colonoscopy (DAC) initiative?

 This project will primarily focus on increasing access to colonoscopy services after a positive faecal occult blood test (FOBT) through the